Validate Your Markdown files with MarkdownLint

 Whether you're just starting as a technical writer, taking over from someone else, coming on to an existing team, or you're a seasoned technical writing pro, you'll have a further 5 tools to help you ensure that the quality of the documentation that you produce is of the highest possible quality.

-In this series, I'm starting, by covering Markdown Lint, as Markdown is arguably the most prolific writing format used today.
+In this 4-part series, I'm starting, by covering Markdown Lint, as Markdown is arguably the most prolific writing format used today.
 It might seem strange to start with Markdown, as it's not as feature-rich as other formats, such as AsciiDoc, reStructuredText, or DocBook.

 However, it has several advantages going for it.
 These include: